 Dr. Takashi Ito

-Analytical Chemistry, Nanomaterials, Electrochemistry, Chemical Recognition, Fluorescence and scanning probe microscopy, and Micro-/Nanofluidics
+Membrane Separations, Electrochemical Sensing, Nanoporous Materials, Chemical Recognition, Fluorescence and scanning probe microscopy, Synchrotron X-ray Techniques, and Micro-/Nanofluidics

-Positions available for graduate and undergraduate students who are interested in chemical separations, sensing and catalysis with self-assembled nanostructures.
+Positions available for graduate and undergraduate students who are interested in membrane separations and chemical sensing with nanostructured materials.
 Please email Dr. Ito (firstname.lastname@example.org) for more information.

 G. Ghimire,H. Coceancigh, Y. Yi, T. Ito “Electrochemical Characterization and Catalytic Application of Gold-Supported Ferrocene-Containing Diblock Copolymer Thin Films in Ethanol Solution” ACS Appl.
 Mater.
 Interfaces 2017, 9, 2906-2913.